 In order to maintain HIPAA compliance, identity, and access management are essential.
 When it comes to institutional data, passwords, and user IDs, they must be as secure as possible and never shared among employees.
 HIPAA has very strict rules about the level of security that must be maintained to ensure user data privacy and protection.

 System logs are an important part of HIPAA compliance.
 The system should write access logs and event logs, to track all the login attempts and changes made to PHI.

 To ensure that only authorized users are able to access sensitive data and information, Two Factor Authentication (2FA) should be used, using multiple forms of authentication to verify an individual’s identity.

-However, there is demand to access this data quickly.
+However, there is a demand to access this data quickly.
 In order to remain secure while providing data on demand, new technologies are rising in the healthcare industry like biometrics and single sign-on (SSO).

 Single-Sign On enables users to securely sign in once and then access a network of applications and websites during a single session without having to sign in again.
 This is useful for healthcare professionals who need to gain access to user data across an ecosystem of apps and sites quickly and efficiently without sacrificing the privacy of institutional data.

 Biometrics authentication solutions are also popular because of the uniqueness of the human fingerprint, face, or voice.
 However, these technologies require advanced anti-spoofing techniques.
 To prevent hackers from simulating the biometrics of another person, liveness detection can counteract spoofing attempts.
 Multimodal biometric authentication technology requires more than one form of authentication.
 This can make it even harder for hackers to crack healthcare security and helps better ensure HIPAA compliance.